[Learn more about renting a car in Italy with our Driving in Italy ebook, which you can download for free at the bottom of this page.]

 If your itinerary includes only cities, you do not need a car, and you do not need to read further.
 Renting a car in Italy is not for you.
 Take the train.

 However, visiting the countryside can be challenging without a car.
-Check on whether trains go to the towns you’re planning to visit by plugging your cities into www.trenitalia.it.
-Even if trains do go to small towns, compare transit times, using www.viamichelin.com (I prefer it over Google maps) for driving times.
+Check on whether trains go to the towns you’re planning to visit by plugging your cities into the Trenitalia website.
+Even if trains do go to small towns, compare transit times, using Via Michelin (I prefer it over Google Maps) for driving times.
 If getting from A to B is five hours by train because you need to change trains three times, and driving is half that, then definitely consider renting a car.

-If you’re doing both cities and countryside, just rent a car for the countryside part.
+If you’re visiting both cities and the countryside, rent a car only for the countryside part.

 There’s no question about it: lugging suitcases on and off trains and to and from train stations is no fun.
 But if you’re only visiting cities, I still recommend not renting a car.
 Just pack lighter.
 If you’re visiting the countryside and have a lot of luggage, it may make sense to rent a car.
 Unless of course…

 If you need this trip to be as economical as possible, the train may cost less.
-To do a cost comparison, budget not only for the car rental, but also calculate gas, tolls, and parking.
-Compare that to the cost of the train by checking www.trenitalia.it to compare prices.
+To do a cost comparison, budget not only for the car rental, but also calculate what you will spend on gas, tolls, and parking.
+Compare that to the cost of the train by checking the Trenitalia website to compare prices.
 A rule of thumb for road tolls is that 300 km (190 miles) = 15 Euros.
-Or to calculate road tolls for your exact trip, go to www.autostrade.it.
+Or to calculate road tolls for your exact trip, go to Italy’s official highway site.
 I did the car vs. train cost comparison recently for I trip I planned for a family of 4 and the train was much cheaper.
 However the train would have been a big hassle, so in their case, renting a car in Italy turned out to be worth it.

 "We had a wonderful trip!
 We did so many amazing things and experienced many wonderful places yet never felt like..."